Henry Grayson: Career

 He entered the family shipbuilding and ship-repairing firm, H. & C. Grayson Ltd, which had been founded on the River Mersey in 1760 and of which his father was managing director.
 He succeeded his father on the latter's death in 1904 and was also managing director of the Garston Graving Dock & Shipbuilding Co Ltd.

 In 1914 he became a member of the Shipbuilders' Advisory Committee to the Admiralty, and in 1916 was appointed Director of Ship Repairs (Home), a post he held until 1919, with a commission in the Royal Marines.
-For this work he was appointed Commander of the Order of the British Empire (CBE) in 1920, and promoted to Knight Commander of the Order of the British Empire (KBE) later that year, and created a baronet in the 1922 New Year Honours.
+For this work he was appointed Commander of the Order of the British Empire (CBE) in 1920, and Knight Commander of the Order of the British Empire (KBE) later that year, and created a baronet in the 1922 New Year Honours.

 In 1918 he was elected to Parliament as Conservative member for Birkenhead West and served until 1922 when he was succeeded by William Henry Stott.

 He lived on Anglesey, of which he was High Sheriff for 1917.
 From 1939 to 1945 he was chairman of the Anglesey Joint War Organisation and the North Wales Regional Council and commissioner of the St John Ambulance Brigade for Anglesey.